Skip to main content

 Poor metabolizers

 Some people don’t break down vortioxetine very well.
-The drug then lingers for a longer time in the body at higher concentrations, increasing the risk for side effects.
+In poor metabolizers, the drug can linger at high concentrations, increasing the risk of side effects.
 Fortunately, people can be genetically tested.
-Poor metabolizers will be restricted to a maximum daily dose of 10 milligrams (mg).
+Poor metabolizers will be restricted to a maximum daily dose of 10 mg.

 Children

-Trintellix is FDA approved for use in adults 18 and older.
-Trintellix has not been determined as either safe or effective in children.
+Trintellix is FDA-approved for use in adults 18 and older.
+Trintellix has not been determined to be either safe or effective for children.

 Seniors

-In clinical trials, Trintellix has been shown to be effective and safe in patients older than 65.
+Trintellix has been shown to be effective and safe in people older than 65.
 No dose adjustment is required.

 Pregnancy and breastfeeding